Pranav-Kale/Git-Tutorial/README.md

 Git is a Version Control System

-git --version  :- Is a command to know the git version
+git --version  :- Is a command to know the git version.

-git config --list :- Gives us a email registered and some other info
+git config --list :- Gives us a email registered and some other info.

 cd file_name :- It changes the directory